Last updated on March 13th, 2025 at 01:25 pm

 Are birds beneficial?

 Yes, some birds are beneficial.
 They eat all types of insects, especially bad insects.
 While flying birds might take a little more than their share of fruit, you should still consider leaving one tree exclusively for them.
-While they might seem like a pest sometimes, birds can help remove other insects and worms in your garden.
+While they might seem like pests sometimes, birds can help remove other insects and worms in your garden.

 Sparrows, Robins, Chickadees, Meadowlarks, and Orioles are famous for eating all sorts of worms, beetles, grubs, and other harmful insects.